IBAnimatable/IBAnimatable/Documentation/APIs.md

 * `Star`: Can also specify the points of the Star, e.g. use `Star(6)` to have a star with 6 points.
 If not specified, the default is 5 points.
 * `Wave`: Can use parameters to customize the `Wave`. `Wave(down, 20, 5)` means the Wave faces down, width is 20 and offset is 5.
 If not specified, the default value is `Wave(up, 40, 0)`.
 * `Parallelogram`: Can use parameters to customize the `Parallelogram`. `Parallelogram(60)` means the top left angle of the Parallelogram will have an angle of 60 degrees.
 The default value is `Parallelogram(60)`. if angle == 90 it will be a rectangular Mask. if angle < 90 the parallelogram will be oriented to left.
+* `Custom`: Allows you to use your own bezier path as mask.
+Only usable from code (not from IB).
+You have to pass in parameter a closure that takes a `CGSize` (the current's view Size) and returns the `UIBezierPath`

 #### `PaddingDesignable`